jsteuver/Cloud-Computing-Midterm/WRITEUPS.md

 > - Password
 > - Email

-This is accessible at *(link to be added)*.
+This is accessible [here](http://ccmidterm.eastus.azurecontainer.io:8000/).
 You can create an account via the **Sign Up** link at the top, after which you can use the **Login** and **Logout** links as necessary.